torvalds/linux/Documentation/process/backporting.rst

 changed labels between the original and backported patch, colordiff will show these side-by-side but highlighted in a different color.
 Thus, it is easy to see that the two ``goto`` statements are jumping to different labels.
-Likewise, lines that were not modified by either patch but differ in the context will also be highlighted and thus stand out during a manual inspection.
+Likewise, lines that were analt modified by either patch but differ in the context will also be highlighted and thus stand out during a manual inspection.